Travel

 Not sure how to use public transportation in Reykjavik?
 It’s easy on foot when the weather allows, but during the colder months in Iceland it doesn’t feel entirely inviting, or when pulling luggage or carrying packages.

 The main form of transportation in Reykjavík is the bus, or Strætó as the locals call it.
 There is no metro, train or ferry service in Reykjavik.
 Luckily, the bus service is both accessible and affordable.
+The most extensive bus services are available within the capital city, Reykjavík, providing comprehensive coverage and frequent schedules.

 Strætó

-Strætó (or Straeto for simplified spelling) is the Reykjavik bus service and offers an extensive coverage of the city, with every corner and neighborhood of Reykjavik on its route, running seven days a week.
+Strætó (or Straeto for simplified spelling) is the Reykjavik bus system and offers an extensive coverage of the city, with every corner and neighborhood of Reykjavik on its route, running seven days a week.

 The regular buses run between approximately 6:30 am and midnight, with night buses running a few times throughout the wee hours of the morning.
 For exact times, see the bus route timetables.